Your guide to moving into a retirement village

 Ensure you complete any odd jobs such as painting, repairs and yard maintenance, and do a thorough surface clean.
 Sometimes this calls for professional help.
 In today's competitive market your home needs to stand out and attract the right potential buyers.

 Here's a list of other jobs to consider before holding your first open house:

 - De-personalise your home by putting family photos and personal belongings out of sight.
 This makes it easier for potential buyers to imagine themselves in your home.

 - Style your furniture, buy some fresh flowers and use air fresheners to create a welcoming environment.

 - If you have pets, make sure they're out of the house and their belongings are put away.

 If you're selling your home you'll need to find an agent or provider that'll get the best result with the least amount of fuss.
 Choosing the right agent is important.
 You need to feel comfortable with your choice and trust the agent has your best interests at heart.

 At this time you'll also need to engage a conveyancer to ensure your home sale is completed in a timely and lawful manner.

-On the market – 2 months before your move
+On the market – two months before your move

-Now that you’ve secured an agent and prepared your home for sale, the sales campaign starts.
+Now that you've secured an agent and prepared your home, the sales campaign starts.
 Keeping your house neat and tidy during this period is essential.